monodox/fibo-orchestra/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 ```

+**Note**: This project's code is MIT licensed, but FIBO model usage is subject to Bria's license terms for non-commercial use.

 ## Contributing